solidjs/solid/packages/solid/store/README.md

 This submodules contains the means for handling deeps nested reactivity.
 It provides 2 main primitives `createStore` and `createMutable` which leverage proxies to create dynamic nested reactive structures.

-This also contains helper methods `produce` and `reconcile` which augment the behavior of the store setter method to allow for localized mutationa and data diffing.
+This also contains helper methods `produce` and `reconcile` which augment the behavior of the store setter method to allow for localized mutation and data diffing.

 For full documentation, check out the [website](https://www.solidjs.com/docs/latest/api).